typelevel/Laika/docs/introduction/architecture.md

   It is basically just a merge of two trees consisting of case classes.
 The use of templates is optional, so this step may get skipped.

 * `Render` is the final render step.
-Currently supported out of the box are HTML, PDF, XSL-FO and PrettyPrint, the latter visualizing the document AST for debugging purposes.
+Currently supported out of the box are HTML, PDF, XSL-FO and AST, the latter visualizing the document AST for debugging purposes.
 Planned for the next release is support for epub.
 Like with the rewrite step, the entire renderer can be replaced by a custom one, or an existing one can customized based on a partial function that deals with